gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 name meant nothing yet, but it would.
 She and I would know each other.
 A day would come when she would be right and I would be wrong, but not if she stayed in Coriandel, and not if she stayed with the boy.
-The world needed her to be elsewhere, and she needed to be with someone else.
+The world needed her to be elsewhere and with someone else.

 And something more still nagged beneath that knowledge, a stillness like the quiet around the grass where a tiger lurks.
-Someone was hiding something, which was far more interesting than a bitter old woman trying to smother the spirit of her niece from bitterness at her own waste of a life.
+Someone was hiding something, which was far more interesting than an old woman trying to smother the spirit of her niece from bitterness at her own waste of a life.

 It took me four hours to slither past that blank unknowing.
 Four hours, two handfuls of very rare incense, three silver nails, and I would never be able to